frankjlin16/frankjlin16/README.md

 ## About

-I am a Software Engineering student with over 3 years of experience in full-stack web development, I bring a strong understanding of Django and React and a passion for building intuitive and scalable web applications.
-I am a quick and ambitious learner, constantly seeking to expand my knowledge and skill set.
-With creative problem-solving skills, I can effectively troubleshoot issues and develop innovative solutions to improve the software development process.
-I have experience working collaboratively in teams, ensuring high-quality products are delivered on time.
+As a passionate and experienced full-stack developer with close to 4 years of proven expertise in Django and React, I thrive on building intuitive and scalable web applications.
+My insatiable appetite for learning drives me to explore new tech stacks for each project, continuously expanding my knowledge and skill set.
+At Beijing Majestic, I successfully redesigned their website, ensuring consistent software maintenance beyond the initial development cycle, thanks to my resourcefulness and unwavering problem-solving skills.
+Additionally, as a webmaster at CodeDevils, I led a team of developers, fostering a collaborative environment and overseeing rapid project developments.
+I am eager to contribute to a dynamic team and drive the company's success forward through innovation and dedication.

 - 🔭 I am currently working on a [components library](https://github.com/ASU-CodeDevils/CD-Library) as a part of CodeDevils.
 - 🌱 I am currently learning Next.js as well as Framer Motion.